 Most junior DS did this, especially when there is no other senior data scientist in their companies or teams.
 If you take this option, make sure you avoid becoming Dave by being extremely open to feedback.
 Be prepared to spend 2-4 years to figure it out.

 Ask experienced data scientists you know to mentor you.
 If you don't have one in your company or network, find them at meetups, events, or online communities.
 However, set realistic expectations for yourself: competent data scientists tend to be busy and paid extremely well.
 You really need to do your best to elaborate on why the mentorship you propose is a win-win situation not only for you but also your potential mentor.

 We also strongly suggest you only work with mentors who have done at least 20 different applied data science projects.
 Having experience mentoring other data scientists on at least 5 different projects would be a great plus.
 Working with a data scientist mentor who has less applied DS experience than this is probably not worth it.

 Option 3: Apply for the NDS Edge mentoring program

 We think both option 1 and 2 are suboptimal solutions.
-That is why we created the NDS Edge mentoring program to help professionals and graduates who have the right foundations to transition from wherever they are into a data science job in as little as 9 months.
-Check it out here.
+That is why we created the NDS Data Detective course to help professionals and graduates transition into a data science job in 9-12 months.
+See how you can do that in our webinar.